-On the right, a long table with Queen Vashti and numerous women seated at it are shown (Es.
+Text column no. 2 (sheet 1) written within the printed border.
+On the right, there is a long table with Queen Vashti and numerous women seated at it (Es.
 1:9).
 Four men, possibly servants, stand before the table.
 On the left, buildings are depicted.

 The dimensions of the decorative details are as follows: